Burning Rangers: Concept and planning

 According to Miyoshi, Burning Rangers was conceived as an online game for four players, but became a single-player game when the team faced network problems; Sonic Team revisited the concept with the Dreamcast game Phantasy Star Online (2000).
+An offline two-player mode was also attempted; a pre-production copy near the end of development allowed two players to battle each other in a large arena, although bugs made it impossible to play this mode for anything but short stretches.
 Although the target audience of Burning Rangers was people who enjoyed action games, the developers also wanted to attract fans of other Sonic Team games.
 Ohshima stressed that he was aiming at a wider audience and not the type of person who only played Sonic the Hedgehog, adding that "players should recognise the Sonic Team touch immediately" with Burning Rangers.
 The working title was Firefighter, but it was dropped as the team wanted a "cooler" sounding name.
 Naka felt that "burning" had a "go for it!" connotation in Japanese, and fit with the disaster-rescue theme.
 He was initially unsure about having "ranger" in the title as he felt that a ranger referred to park rangers in western culture.
-The team thought that the image of a "ranger" also brought to mind the Power Rangers franchise, and after consulting speakers of other languages, Burning Rangers was chosen as the game's name.
+The team thought that the image of a "ranger" also brought to mind the Power Rangers franchise, and after consulting speakers of other languages, the name Burning Rangers was chosen.